kyma-project/test-infra/docs/prow/kyma-release-process.md

 ```
 For details on how to calculate the proper image tag, see the **Calculate the release image tag** [section](#calculate-the-release-image-tag).

-Such a configuration ensures that after modifying of all `values.yaml` files successfully, all images are published.
+Such a configuration ensures that after modifying all `values.yaml` files successfully, all images are published.
 There can be an additional job that checks if all components in all `values.yaml` files use exactly the same version, such as `0.4.3`.
 You must define branch protection rules  for release branches and the `master` branch.
 These rules mark all checks as a required.
 Without them, the **Squash and merge** button is enabled even if some checks failed or are in progress.

 3. Execute the integration jobs.
-Use one of these options how to configure them:
+Use one of these options to configure them:
 - Run it on every change on a PR.
 This is a very simple solution from Prow's perspective.
 Unfortunately, there is a high possibility that this job fails at the beginning.
- This job should be executed only after all all
+ This job should be executed only after all
 components are already built and images are already published.
 Unfortunately, there is no option to configure Prow jobs in that way.
 You need to retrigger failed integration tests by adding a `retest` comment on a PR.
 - Run integration tests on demand.
 A comment on a PR, instead of a change in a source code, triggers the job.